govau/content-guide/_terms-phrases/australian-government.md

 exclude_from_search: true
 ---

 Use 'Australian Government' when talking about the national government of Australia.
 Don't use 'Government', 'Commonwealth Government' or 'federal government'.

 Only use the ‘Commonwealth of Australia’ when talking about the legal entity established by the Constitution.

-The words government, group, parliament, state and territory are only capitalised in a formal title.
+Only capitalise 'government', 'group', 'parliament', 'state' and 'territory' in a formal title.

+Also see guidance on [capitalising legislation and government publications](/punctuation-grammar/#capitalisation).

 {% include guide_example.liquid
   title = "referring to the Australian Government"